Teach Shakespeare? Looking for vibrant ideas for Shakespeare lesson plans? Read on!

 Encourage and help students.

-This is all the more reason to teach it to our students, because they can understand it, and they deserve teachers who believe they can.
+This complexity is all the more reason to teach it to our students, because they can understand it, and they deserve teachers who believe they can.
 Our students deserve the challenges and rewards of reading Shakespeare.

 As a note, I don’t teach famous parts of the play without teaching all of the play.
 During my research for Julius Caesar, I found forums where teachers only teach Mark Antony’s famous speech.
 Teachers pull the famous speeches and cover rhetorical devices that way.
 I too teach asyndeton, polysyndeton, and other rhetorical terms as part of my Julius Caesar lesson plans.